You just found out you’re pregnant. There’s a lot to be excited about, including these pregnancy changes that can occur

 When you give birth, you add more weight by about 13 pounds from your average weight.

-When you have more than one child, each time you have a child, you add more weight.
+When you have more than one child, you have a child each time you add more weight.

 This should not alarm you since you can engage in physical exercise to adjust the body weight after childbirth and lose postpartum weight.

 The process of pregnancy includes giving birth to a child through your vagina.